williscool/hasura-k8s-stack/README.md

 # will's hasura-k8s-stack

-A feature-complete Hasura stack on Kubernetes.
+A feature-complete Hasura stack on Kubernetes that runs in kind on docker desktop windows!

 ## Components